Learn Mongolian at Langma

 БАЙНА YY (BAINA ÜÜ)

-Mongolian is the official language of Mongolia and it is widely spoken and known member of the Mongolic language.
+Mongolian is the official language of Mongolia and it is widely spoken and a known member of the Mongolic language.
 Modern Mongolian evolved from Middle Mongol, the language spoken during the Mongol empire of the 13th and 14th centuries.
 During its transition, a major shift in the vowel-harmony paradigm occurred, long vowels developed, the case system changed slightly, and the verbal system was restructured.
 Mongolian is related to the extinct Khitan language.

 Some Fascinating Mongolian Language Facts